pbachu99/thewindows/disksCreation/README.md

 VBoxManage createmedium disk --filename disk2.vhd --size 20480 --format VHD

 # assuming Port 0 and 1 are already in use
+# replace VM with your virtual box name / virtual machine name without
-VBoxManage storageattach $VM --storagectl "SATA Controller" --port 2 --device 0 --type hdd --medium disk1.vhd VBoxManage storageattach $VM --storagectl "SATA Controller" --port 3 --device 0 --type hdd --medium disk2.vhd
+VBoxManage storageattach VM --storagectl "SATA Controller" --port 2 --device 0 --type hdd --medium disk1.vhd VBoxManage storageattach VM --storagectl "SATA Controller" --port 3 --device 0 --type hdd --medium disk2.vhd

 2nd Step:
 Start the VM now and the two disks will be attached if no error was thrown with above command